qr-merger/merger/README.md

 - Supports WeChat, AliPay and PayPal.
   - When scanning QR Code of URL in WeChat (shows payment code) or AliPay (redirects), direct users to pay.
 - Multilingual adaption with two modes: `donate` or `payment`.
-- Gulp support for developer experience and JAMstack deployment.
+- Gulp support for developer experience and JAMStack deployment.
 - Static files on [cdnjs.com](https://cdnjs.com/libraries/merger).
 Works as standalone html.

 ## Usage